 It is more than 50 years since Leo Kanner first described his classic autistic syndrome.
 Since then, the results of research and clinical work have led to the broadening of the concept of autistic disorders.
 In consequence, estimates of prevalence have increased considerably.
 This process has occurred in stages, the start of each of which can be linked to particular studies.
-The history is summarised and the most up-to-date figures are given below and in the table overleaf.

 The specific pattern of abnormal behaviour first described by Leo Kanner is also known as 'early infantile autism'.
 Kanner made no estimate of the possible numbers of people with this condition but he thought that it was rare (Kanner, 1943).

 Over 20 years later, Victor Lotter published the first results of an epidemiological study of children with the behaviour pattern described by Kanner in the former county of Middlesex, which gave an overall prevalence rate of 4.5 per 10,000 children (Lotter, 1966).

 The triad of impairments in children with learning disabilities